 In my work, the characters want to connect not just with each other, but with you.
 They might interact with the camera, the narrator, and whoever else is involved in delivering their story.
 I like to use a “host” character who the audience can identify as being real, and then demonstrate an empathetic relationship between the host character and the other characters in the story.

-Like with life, stories consistently undermine any attempt we make to generalize them into a consistent structure or ultimate meaning.
+Like with life, stories consistently undermine any attempt we make to generalize them into a singular meaning.
 It's just as they begin to take on a pattern that they ultimately shift again, changed by our very perception of what they are, and our assertion that we might understand them.
 Stories are playful.
 Stories are frightening.
-Stories can frustrate, tickle, motivate, or demoralize.
-Perhaps most mysterious of all, the same story seen twice can do two different things, and therein show us something in ourselves.
+Stories can frustrate, seduce, motivate, or demoralize.
+Perhaps most mysterious of all, the same story seen twice can do two different things, and therein show us what has changed within ourselves.